Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 ])

 Many documents in the collection contain the string action, but the keyword analyzer only matches documents in which the search term matches the entire contents of the field exactly.
 For the preceding query, the keyword analyzer wouldn't return any results.
-However, if you indexed the field using the Standard Analyzer or Simple Analyzer, Atlas Search would return multiple documents in the results, including the document with the title field value Class Action, because it would create tokens similar to the following, which it would then match to the query term:
+However, if you indexed the field using the Standard Analyzer or Simple Analyzer, MongoDB Search would return multiple documents in the results, including the document with the title field value Class Action, because it would create tokens similar to the following, which it would then match to the query term:

 Analyzer